6 Winning Pageant Tips for First Time Contestants

 The first thing you should look for is the competition wardrobe requirements.
 What are the swimsuit/fitness attire rules?
 What shoes are okay/not okay?
 You may lose points or even be disqualified if you don’t follow the wardrobe rules.

 The next thing to look for is the style and length of your interview.
 Is it a standing panel interview that’s 5 minutes long?
 Or is it a seated one-on-one interview that’s 60 seconds long?
-Knowing the style and length of your personal interview is essential for your interview prep.
+Knowing the style and length of your interview is essential for your interview prep.

 So, look through your paperwork thoroughly.
 You never know what you might find that your competition will overlook.